MetaSys-LISBP/PhysioFit/docs/faq.rst

 I would like a new feature.
 ------------------------------------------------------------------

 We would be glad to improve PhysioFit.
-Please get in touch with us <https://github.com/MetaSys-LISBP/PhysioFit/issues>`_ so we could discuss your problem.
+Please get in touch with us `here
+<https://github.com/MetaSys-LISBP/PhysioFit/issues>`_ so we could discuss your problem.